 10 Things You Need To Know About Devils Hole And The World’s Rarest Fish

-1. Only The Rarest Fish In The Whole World
+1. The Devils Pupfish is the Rarest Fish in the World

 There are days when life just throws you a luxurious moment, like the kind where you suddenly come to grips with being in an extraordinary place, or where you find yourself crossing paths with a type of wildlife that doesn’t exactly occupy your normal, any-old-kinda Tuesday.
 However, everything going on with the Devils Hole Desert Pupfish encompasses both, arming you with plenty of reason to set some days aside—heck, even a Tuesday—to understand and live this whole excursion for yourself.
 It’s that cool.
 There is so much to write home about the Devils Hole Desert Pupfish and its crazy-alluring environment, so—please—read on!
 But if you take away one thing—and one thing only—let it be this: it’s the rarest fish in the whole world.
 There are different types of Desert Pupfish, sure, but the Devils Hole variety (Cyprinodon diabolis, if you want to get technical) has only about 100-ish individuals left in existence, all living together in the smallest, and probably most unique habitat of any known vertebrate species on earth.

 2. It Was the First Ever Species to be Classified as Endangered